jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 First and foremost I have come to the realisation that I much prefer working with static HTML, CSS and a sprinkling of JavaScript where needed, returning to the basics that made the web so wonderful in the first place.
 It enables me to quickly scaffold projects without worrying about the complexity of React, Vue or other frameworks.
 This means that while Next.js is relatively lightweight compared to other frameworks, it is still too verbose for my needs.

 > This doesn’t mean that everything I am working on is completely vanilla these days.
-During my day job at <a href="https://plusnarrative.com/" class="text-lg text-blue-700" target="_blank">PlusNarrative</a> we primarily build PHP based projects in Laravel and WordPress.
+During my day job at [PlusNarrative](https://plusnarrative.com/) we primarily build PHP based projects in Laravel and WordPress.
 The former being a framework that I am extremely passionate about.
 In my personal projects I work with a variety of languages/frameworks such as PHP, Laravel, Go, JavaScript, Alpine.js, Livewire and last but certainly not least Tailwind.

 I thoroughly enjoy working with Tailwind which encourages styling to be added in the markup as opposed to the stylesheet.
 A personal pain point with React is how, when declaring classes on each component, I cannot simply use class="", I have to use className="" which seems a little unnecessary.
 Hopefully this is changed in future versions of React.